Season 1, Episode 5

 – Do millennials think email marketing is dead?

-- How to you build confidence as an entrepreneur
+– How do you build confidence as a millennial entrepreneur?

 – How to differentiate your business from the competition

 – Tips to get past the gatekeeper of cold calling